-Mark Messier became the 10th player in NHL history to score 600 goals, on Oct.
+Mark Messier became the 10th player in NHL history to score 600 goals on Oct.
 23, 1998, in the Vancouver Canucks’ 5-0 win over the Florida Panthers.
 Alexander Mogilny set up the milestone goal as Messier blasted the puck past former longtime Canucks’ goaltender Kirk McLean.

 Messier scored 694 goals before in retired in 2004, still the ninth-most in NHL history.
-He is second all-time with 1,756 games played and is third in assists with 1,193.
+He is third all-time with 1,756 games played and is third in assists with 1,193.
 His 1,887 points are third behind only his longtime teammate Wayne Gretzky and Jaromir Jagr.

 Bean Town Memories

 The Boston Bruins have had plenty of big moments on this date throughout their long and storied history.

 On Oct.
 23, 1966, perhaps the greatest Bruin of them all, Bobby Orr, scored the first goal of his legendary career.
 It wasn’t the most glorious of goals as his slap shot from about 50 feet out made it past Montreal Canadiens’ goaltender Gump Worsley.
 The milestone tally tied the game with about four minutes to play, but Jean-Guy Talbot scored about two minutes later to win it for the Habs.